Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

-\item Provide the resulting residual (equal to the difference between the left-hand and the right-hand sides in~\eqref{IBIE} to the GMRES algorithm, to obtain a new approximation for the density $\phi$. \item Check for convergence to a given prescribed tolerance, and iterate by returning to step 3 until convergence is achieved. \end{enumerate}
+\item Pass the resulting residual (equal to the difference between the left-hand and the right-hand sides in~\eqref{IBIE}) to the GMRES algorithm, to obtain a new approximation for the density $\phi$. \item Check for convergence of the density $\phi$ to a given prescribed residual tolerance, and iterate by returning to step 2 until convergence is achieved. \item Solve the BVP~\eqref{IHE_1}-\eqref{IHE_2} for the converged impedance function $\phi$ obtained per point~\ref{four}.
+If desired, use equation~\eqref{GFSF} with $u_{\mathrm{ext}}=\frac 12(I+T_{\mathrm{int}})[\phi]$ and $\partial u_{\mathrm{ext}}/\partial \bm{\nu}=\frac{1}{2 i \beta}(I-T_{\mathrm{int}})[\phi]$ to produce $u$ in the exterior of $\Omega$ and/or, using the Green function asymptotics~\cite[Theorem 2.5]{colton2013inverse}, far field values for the solution $u$. \end{enumerate}